 To get the features enabled, you only need a smartphone (or a tablet) and an installed free app that makes synchronization possible.
 As soon as you install the application, you can either receive time zone updates automatically or simply choose your desired location either from a list of 309 cities or, if you happen to live in the middle of nowhere, just position your place on a map (it is not clear from the press release whether the app supports geolocation, but I would be extremely surprised if it didn’t).

-What disappoints me a little is that the list of platforms that the watch supports is so far limited to just Android and iOS: no wireless goodness for you, Windows Phone fans.
-Now, I understand that WP’s market share is ridiculous at this time, but it also is a third most popular mobile phone platform in the world and for such a huge brand as Casio, developing and supporting software for WP phones is clearly not a problem.
+What disappoints me a little is that the list of platforms that the collection supports is so far limited to just Android and iOS: no wireless goodness for you, Windows Phone fans.
+Now, I understand that WP’s market share is ridiculous at this time, but it also is the third most popular mobile phone platform in the world and for such a huge brand as Casio, developing and supporting software for WP phones is not a problem.
 It more looks like they just shrugged off those millions of users that, well, think different.